root-project/root/docbook/users-guide/MathLibraries.md

-**`TMultiLayerPerceptron`** is a Neural Network class (see for more details the chapter “Neural Networks”).
+**`TMultiLayerPerceptron`** is a Neural Network class (see for more details the chapter "Neural Networks").

 **`TPrincipal`** provides the Principal Component Analysis.